 Understanding Nootropics: What Are They?

-Nootropics are nutrition or botanical compounds that support cognitive processes like attention, working memory, processing speed, and mood stability.
+Nootropics are nutritional or botanical compounds that support cognitive processes like attention, working memory, processing speed, and mood stability.
 In plain terms: the right cognitive health supplements help your brain do hard things for longer with fewer dips.

 Brief history and evolution